AustinKeesey/UnityLoot2/WrittenResponse.md

 ### 3a i.

-Create an entertaining random generator that displays different loot combinations for the user to admire.
+Create an entertaining random generator that displays different loot for the user to admire.
-**TODO: Complete this section**

 ### 3a ii.

 My video demonstrates how my program can prompt the user to say how many combinations of loot they would like and the requested amount is then displayed
-**TODO: Complete this section**
+ The video shows that my program generates random sprites based on user input.

 ### 3a iii.

 My program receives a numeric input ranging from 1 to 3 from the user and then outputs a list containing that many loot combinations

-**TODO: Complete this section**
+The program input is the user pressing a button and the outputs are sprites that are loaded in.

 ## 3b